 Deferring Capital Gains With 1031 Tax Exchange On Properties

-This BLOG On 1031 Tax Exchange For Real Estate Transactions Was UPDATED And PUBLISHED On January 11th, 2020
+This article is about 1031 Tax Exchange For Real Estate Transactions

 Real estate exchanges are alive and well!
 The real estate market has recovered and real estate investors are buying and selling investment properties.